tp6vup54/questions-in-interview/2. 4Sum solutions/README.md

     for j in range(len(nums) - 2):
         2Sum(...)
 ```
-The complexity of 2Sum is `n`, so the entire complexity is `n^3`, same as previous.
+The complexity of 2Sum is `n`, so the entire complexity is `n^3`, same as previous, but I tried to add some improvements to make it a little faster, [#62](https://github.com/tp6vup54/questions-in-interview/blob/master/2.%204Sum%20solutions/Solution.py#L62), [#65](https://github.com/tp6vup54/questions-in-interview/blob/master/2.%204Sum%20solutions/Solution.py#L65), [#68](https://github.com/tp6vup54/questions-in-interview/blob/master/2.%204Sum%20solutions/Solution.py#L68) and [#70](https://github.com/tp6vup54/questions-in-interview/blob/master/2.%204Sum%20solutions/Solution.py#L70), they help to ignore some unnecessary iterations.

-But I tried to add some little improvements to make it faster,
+These little improvements make it faster than approximately 50% submissions.